KimGonzales/my-first-quiz/readme.md

 ## Objectives

-1. Code my first quiz.
+1. Write my first quiz.
 2. Practice initializing, committing and pushing a repo to github from the command line.
+3. Practice using different branches.
-3. Gain an understanding of how different elements are rendered in an md file.
+4. Gain a better understanding of markdown markup language and how it is rendered in an md file.

 ???